 The Management and those charged with Governance (TCWG) have actively responded to changes in market demand and timely adjusted its operating strategy.
 Since the outbreak of COVID-19, the Group's operations were severely impacted by the actions taken by governments to address the health impacts of the COVID-19 global pandemic.
 This included imposing travel restrictions and international and domestic border closures, which have significantly disrupted air travel.
-The COVID-19 outbreak has impacted the Group across certain segments (real estate and hospitality) which is reflected in its financial results for the period ended 31 March 2021.
+The COVID-19 outbreak has impacted the Group across certain segments which is reflected in its financial results for the period ended 30 June 2021.